-The Lavan Legal Liquor Licensing, Tourism and Hospitality Team provides practical, entrepreneurial, proactive and technical advice on all aspects of liquor licensing, tourism and hospitality law.
+The Lavan Legal Liquor, Hospitality and Events Team provides practical, entrepreneurial, proactive and technical advice on all aspects of liquor licensing, tourism and hospitality law.
 Our role as leaders in liquor licensing and liquor reform in Western Australia precedes the introduction of the Liquor Act in 1970.
 The enviable and consistent success rate of our team attracts many high profile clients.
 We receive many referrals from other lawyers and from key figures within the liquor industry.

 The scope of our experience extends into related matters, including sport and gambling laws.
 Associated employment and workplace health and safety issues can be simultaneously and effectively addressed.
 Our approach is practical, commercial and adds value to our clients’ affairs.